kitknox/lkeluks/README.md

 *Warning: This is an unofficial capability that is not currently a supported use case by Linode.
 Use at your own risk*

-Node pool must be provisioned with a large secondary custom disk and the main boot disk at the minimum 15GB size.
+Node pool must be provisioned with a large secondary "RAW" custom disk and the main boot disk at the minimum 15GB size.
 This can only be provisioned usin the Linode API.
-Example:
+As this is a DaemonSet any recycled, manually scaled, or autoscaled nodes will get picked up and secured.
+Example node pool creation via CLI :

 ```
 $ linode-cli lke pool-create --count 1 --type g6-standard-4 --disks '[{"size": 148840,"type": "raw"}]' <LKE_clusterID>